 Statistical analysis of legal phenomena, developed within the framework of sociological and realistic approaches to the study of law, is the earliest and most obvious precedent for the use of ideas underlying the modern use of neural networks.
 Nevertheless, ideas close to the concept of neural networks are also found in other areas of legal research.
-In particular, we can recall a number of theories that, based on customary law, consider legal development as an evolutionary process, i.e. as a process of selection and development of individual normative provisions - for example, the historical school of Friedrich Carl von Savigny and Georg Friedrich Puchta in Germany, the social philosophy of David Hume and Adam Smith in Scotland.
+In particular, we can recall a number of theories that, based on customary law, consider legal development as an evolutionary process, i.e. as a process of the selection and development of individual normative provisions, e.g. the historical school of Friedrich Carl von Savigny and Georg Friedrich Puchta in Germany, and the social philosophy of David Hume and Adam Smith in Scotland.

 More recently, this approach to law has found its fullest formulation in the legal theory of the great economist Friedrich Hayek.
-First, Hayek offers us an unusual conception of the rule, which contrasts with the usual assumption that the rule is a linguistic entity, that is, a statement, or proposition.
-He views a rule as a special kind of disposition that "causes an organism to respond to stimuli of a certain class... with a response of a certain kind" [12, p.
-40].
-The imposition of numerous regulations (dispositions) upon a specific situation governs both our cognitive and practical behavior.
-In order for these regulations to structure our experiences, it is not imperative that we possess conscious awareness of them.
+First, Hayek offers us an unusual conception of the rule, which contrasts with the usual assumption that the rule is a linguistic entity, i.e. a statement or proposition.
+He views a rule as a special kind of disposition that "causes an organism to respond to stimuli of a certain class... with a response of a certain kind" (Hayek, 1977, p.
+40).
+The imposition of numerous regulations (dispositions) upon a specific situation governs both our cognitive and practical behaviour.
+In order for these regulations to structure our experiences, it is not imperative that we possess a conscious awareness of them.
 Our unconscious cognitive tendencies are even more overarching and conceptual than our linguistic expressions.
-In fact, our language frequently proves inadequate in conveying the full extent of the mind's capacity for considering the nature of required actions, and we often struggle to articulate in words what we inherently understand through practical knowledge.
-The intricate rules that govern our behavior can only be acquired through emulation, whereby individuals learn to act in accordance with the same principles by imitating specific actions, although they can never assert those principles themselves.
+In fact, our language frequently proves inadequate in conveying the full extent of the mind's capacity for considering the nature of required actions, and we often struggle to articulate, in words, what we inherently understand through practical knowledge.
+The intricate rules that govern our behaviour can only be acquired through emulation, whereby individuals learn to act in accordance with the same principles by imitating specific actions, although they can never assert those principles themselves.

 Furthermore, this rule-based perspective of the human mind, as espoused by Hayek, is applicable to our sense of justice.
-Our ability to perceive the actions of others as meaningful and to evaluate our own or others' actions as just or unjust must be grounded in the possession of highly abstract rules governing our behavior, even if we remain oblivious to their existence and lack the means to articulate them verbally.
-The practical duty of a judge extends beyond adhering to these rules (thus safeguarding expectations derived from them) to verbalizing them in a manner accessible to the general public.
+Our ability to perceive the actions of others as meaningful and to evaluate our own or others' actions as just or unjust must be grounded in the possession of highly abstract rules governing our behaviour, even if we remain oblivious to their existence and lack the means to articulate them verbally.
+The practical duty of a judge extends beyond adhering to these rules (thus safeguarding the expectations derived from them) to verbalising them in a manner accessible to the general public.
 This is a formidable task akin to the challenge of formulating scientific laws.

 Lastly, Hayek presents us with an evolutionary model of the development of these rules (dispositions) in which they originate "from human action but not from human design."
-According to Hayek, fundamental (and exceedingly complex) moral and legal principles do not arise from deliberate human choices, but rather emerge unpredictably and spontaneously through social and cultural evolution [13, p.
-165].
-Evolution leads to the spread of behavioral dispositions that are best adapted through the persistence, expansion, and imitation of those groups that adopt them.
-Thus, the "best-adapted" rules situation does not require anyone to know the reasons for the success of those rules, but depends only on the "greater success" of the social order based on them.
+According to Hayek, fundamental (and exceedingly complex) moral and legal principles do not arise from deliberate human choices but, rather, emerge unpredictably and spontaneously through social and cultural evolution (Hayek, 1976, p.
+165).
+Evolution leads to the spread of behavioural dispositions that are best adapted through the persistence, expansion, and imitation of those groups that adopt them.
+Thus, the 'best-adapted' rules situation does not require anyone to know the reasons for the success of those rules but depends only on the 'greater success' of the social order based on them.
 These reasons are implicitly included in the system of rules handed down by tradition, even when they are beyond the comprehension of individuals.